metabrainz/search-server/README.md

 Advanced options:

-* You can get more verbose log by using the --verbose parameter:
+* You can get more verbose log by using the `--verbose` parameter:

 	/home/search/searchserver/updater/updateindex.sh --verbose

 * The default settings allow you update most of the indexes excepted recording ones.
-If you want to choose specifically the indexes to be updated, either update the INDEXES variable in updateindex.cfg, or comment the INDEXES variable in updateindex.cfg and run the script using the --indexes args:
+If you want to choose specifically the indexes to be updated, either update the `INDEXES` variable in `updateindex.cfg`, or comment the `INDEXES` variable in `updateindex.cfg` and run the script using the `--indexes` args:

 	/home/search/searchserver/updater/updateindex.sh --indexes artist,label

 * A lock file is created to ensure you're not running concurrently the script.
 You can provide the lock file by setting the LOCK_FILE env variable.
 This can be useful if you can to update concurrently different indexes:

 	LOCK_FILE=/tmp/lock_updating_release /home/search/searchserver/updater/updateindex.sh --indexes release
 	LOCK_FILE=/tmp/lock_updating_label /home/search/searchserver/updater/updateindex.sh --indexes label

 Tuning Tomcat
 -------------

 Ubuntu enables the Java security manager by default, this will prevent the search server working.
-For Ubuntu, set TOMCAT6_SECURITY in /etc/default/tomcat7 to no:
+For Ubuntu, set `TOMCAT6_SECURITY` in `/etc/default/tomcat7` to no:

     # Use the Java security manager? (yes/no)
     TOMCAT6_SECURITY=no